Stand Tall and Proud

 Studies have shown that access to trees can have powerful healing properties for children and can even increase mental concentration.

 Growing Among Trees is an exciting new initiative under our Wild Teaching offer.
 We were selected by Trees for Cities to co-deliver the Growing among Trees programme, funded by Defra and the Department for Education.
-Our joint intention is to increase and sustain community forest and woodland activities for school children.

 Growing Among Trees is centred around three principles: